 It starts out slow.
 First the guitar player comes on stage.
 He sits down and casually starts strumming.
 Then he is followed by a singer, who is dressed in a silvery blue suit and gold chains, his hair thick and styled.
 They begin, the flamenco singer belting out songs which, depending on your taste, sound like passion or like fingernails on a chalkboard.

-We went the other night to flamenco at JazzSi, a low key, ‘locals’ sort of club which has live music every night of the week.
+We went the other night to see flamenco at JazzSi, a low key ‘locals’ sort of club which has live music every night of the week.
 It’s my kind of place.
-For under €10.00 you get to see a two hour show and you get a drink of your choice: beer or wine.
-They also serve fat olives and thick slices of Spanish tortilla with bread if you get hungry.
+For under €10.00 you get a two-hour show and a drink of your choice: beer or wine.
+They also serve fat olives and thick slices of Spanish tortilla (potato omelet) with bread if you get hungry.
 Flamenco is not common in Barcelona and for this reason if I see an ad for a flamenco show I usually avoid it because I assume it will be a touristy thing.
-This is not the case at JazzSi, which draws a very diverse crowd and is way off the tourist trail (meaning it can also be hard to find).
+This is not the case at JazzSi, which draws a very diverse crowd and is off the tourist trail (meaning it can also be hard to find).
 If you go be prepared for the total experience and flow with it.